Causes of Car Accidents in Pittsburgh

 Contact the Qualified Pittsburgh Car Accident Attorneys at Goodrich & Geist, P.C.
 For a Free Case Evaluation

-Many of the causes of car accidents discussed above are different types of driver negligence.
+Many of the causes of car accidents in Pittsburgh, discussed above, are different types of driver negligence.
 However, because of Pennsylvania’s no-fault laws, you and any at-fault drivers can recover compensation for some of your damages using your personal injury protection (PIP) coverage.
 In some cases, you may even be able to use your uninsured or underinsured motorist policy, as will apply if you suffered an accident that was caused by or involved an uninsured, underinsured, or unidentified driver, as would be the case if you were involved in a hit-and-run.
 You typically cannot sue for damages unless you suffered long-term, life-changing, permanent, or fatal injuries in an accident.
 Contact our team for a free and confidential, no-obligation case evaluation.

 Frequently Asked Questions About Causes Of Car Accidents